The Vineyard Project in New Haven

 The Vineyard Project derives its name from the island of Martha's Vineyard, one of several locations that have played a historical and ongoing role in welcoming and celebrating the Black community without discrimination.
 Martha's Vineyard has long been a community hub for African American families affirming Black history, legacy building, and wealth creation through many enriching events.

-Signature projects under The Vineyard Project include: immersive learning experiences for area students; collaborating with cultural institutions to highlight and promote the experiences of New Haven families; funding community groups implementing the work of narrative change; and elevating our collective understanding of our history and our ancestors.
+In this same spirit, The Vineyard Project In New Haven is recognizing and amplifying the vibrant Black history and culture of our local community.
+Signature projects under The Vineyard Project include: immersive learning experiences for area students; collaborating with cultural institutions to highlight and promote the experiences of New Haven families; funding community groups implementing the work of narrative change; and elevating our collective understanding of our history.

 New Haven Native Constance Baker Motley, was the first African American woman to argue a case before the Supreme Court..
 Credit: Courtesy of Library of Congress